LukeRoberson/Web-Service/README.md

 The web interface for the application

-Uses Flask as the web server, and HTML/CSS/TypeScript for the UI
+Uses Flask as the web framework, and HTML/CSS/TypeScript for the UI.

+uWSGI is used as the web server.

+## uWSGI

+In the containerised environment, uWSGI is the web server.
+This means the uWSGI module starts the web service and listens for requests.

+Requests from outside the stack reach NGINX, which then proxies the requests to the web-interface service using the WSGI protocol.

+Requests between containers, which is required for API calls, do not get proxied through NGINX.
+These are sent directly between containers using the HTTP protocol.

 ## Modules